 It is important to contact your future roommate before you decide what to bring to school.
 You will receive your future roommate’s contact information when you are sent your housing placement.
 Having two TV’s or two stereos in your room may make it a bit cramped.
 Listed below are a few of the things you may want to consider bringing with you to school.

 The items listed below are things that each student should bring.

 - Bathing Supplies (towels, wash cloths, soap, shampoo, shower shoes, etc.) and a bucket to carry these things in.

-- Bathrobe or something to ware to and from the shower.
+- Bathrobe or something to wear to and from the shower.

 - Bed linens and a mattress cover (long twin size sheets).

 - Clothes (Cooler clothing for September, October, April and May.
 Warmer clothing for October through April)